Country Couple! Carly Pearce and Michael Ray Confirm They’re Dating in Snuggly Photo

 Carly Pearce and Michael Ray are making it Instagram official!

-Country singers Pearce, 28, and Ray, 30, confirmed they’re dating on Wednesday in a snuggly snap, shortly after trading some flirty comments with each other on social media.
+Country singers Pearce, 28, and Ray, 30, confirmed they’re dating on Wednesday in a snuggly snap, after raising fans’ eyebrows by trading flirty comments with each other on social media for the past week.

-Both the 28-year-old singer-songwriter, who was named “One to Watch” by PEOPLE in 2017, and the “One that Got Away” singer shared the same loved-up photo of themselves snuggling up together on a couch at the Grand Ole Opry — while also giving fans a little insight into how they first met.
+Both the singer-songwriter, who was named “One to Watch” by PEOPLE in 2017, and the “One That Got Away” singer shared the same loved-up photo of themselves snuggling up on a couch at the Grand Ole Opry — while also giving fans a little insight into how they first got together.

 “And then one random night at the Nashville Palace changed everything. ❤,” Pearce captioned the photo.